On Bruhat-Tits theory over a higher dimensional base: Introduction

-\begin{ack}{This paper had its origins in (math arXiv [2101.09212]) which however had an inaccuracy in the description of the group scheme at points of codimension higher than $1$, which was pointed to us by J. Heinloth.
-The contents of (math arXiv [2101.09212]) is now subsumed in \S\ref{app1} of this paper.
-We also thank M.Brion for his numerous questions and comments on the paper. }\end{ack}
+This paper had its origins in \cite{arXiv-version}, which however had an inaccuracy in the description of the group scheme at points of codimension higher than $1$.
+This was pointed out to us by Jochen Heinloth.
+We thank him for this.
+The content of the former manuscript is now subsumed in Section~\ref{app1} of this paper.
+We also thank Michel Brion and Patrick Polo for their numerous questions and comments on the paper.
+Finally, we thank the anonymous referee for their comments and questions, which have led to a great improvement of the manuscript.

-\part{\sc The bounded groups}
+\part{The bounded groups}